rtp-gcp/user_group_plan_gcp/event_template.md

 ## Create a linkedin post

 ```
-20220327
+20220410

-This sunday at 10:00am EDT GDG Cloud RTP / rtp-gcp.org will have a weekly workshop.
-The topic of discussion is IWD prep day 2
+Today at 10:00am EDT GDG Cloud RTP / rtp-gcp.org will have a weekly workshop.
+The topic of discussion is IWD prep day 5.
+We are continuing to go over the tensorflow fashionNIST image classification example which is the basis of the IWD presentation.

 The the usergroup website is here: https://www.rtp-gcp.org